 (b) has, whilst he or she is so acting, all the functions and obligations attaching to the office.

+[Section 51 amended by No. 39 of 2010 s.
+47, 67 and 70.]

 52. Industrial arbitration or legal proceedings not available for chief executive officers

 (1) In this section, a reference to the employment of a chief executive officer is a reference to —